apache/helix/src/site/markdown/Concepts.md

 ### State Machine and Transitions

 IdealState allows one to exactly specify the desired state of the cluster.
 Given an IdealState, Helix takes up the responsibility of ensuring that the cluster reaches the IdealState.
-The Helix _controller_ reads the IdealState and then commands the Participant to take appropriate actions to move from one state to another until it matches the IdealState.
+The Helix _controller_ reads the IdealState and then commands each Participant to take appropriate actions to move from one state to another until it matches the IdealState.
 These actions are referred to as _transitions_ in Helix.

 The next logical question is:  how does the _controller_ compute the transitions required to get to IdealState?
 This is where the finite state machine concept comes in.
 Helix allows applications to plug in a finite state machine.
 A state machine consists of the following:

 * State: Describes the role of a replica
-* Transition: An action that allows a replica to move from one State to another, thus changing its role.
+* Transition: An action that allows a replica to move from one state to another, thus changing its role.

-Here is an example of MASTERSLAVE state machine,
+Here is an example of MasterSlave state machine:

 ```
           OFFLINE  | SLAVE  |  MASTER